-Hard copy ISBN: 978-1-305-86623-2 (Tenth edition only)
+Hard copy ISBN: 978-0-19-021084-7 (Third edition only)

 This textbook is ideally suited for a short introductory course.
-It is student-friendly, well written, and concise.
-It is the leading textbook nationwide for this course.
+It is student-friendly, well written, and concise, has a free website with student resources, and is relatively inexpensive.

-2. STUDY GUIDE/ONLINE TEXTBOOK COMPANION WEBSITE (OPTIONAL)
+2. REQUIRED STUDY GUIDE/ONLINE TEXTBOOK COMPANION WEBSITE